Term Dates

 Roto-o-Rangi means Lake of the Sky due to the very large, shallow roto/lake that existed here pre-European settlement.
 The large, flat surface of the roto reflected te rangi/the sky.

 Our school is a mix of rural and town students from Years 1 to 6.
 As a school, we have a clear and strong Vision: Tuurangawaewae/Belonging, Mahi Tahi/Co-operation and Rerekeetanga/Innovation.
 A kura where tauira/students find a sense of belonging, work together and prepare for success in their future.
-We are a PB4L School, with a focus on positive behaviour centred around our three school values of Respect/Whakaute, Responsibility/Manawaroa and Resilience/Takohanga.
+We are a PB4L School, with a focus on positive behaviour centred around our three school values of Respect/Whakaute, Resilience/Manawaroa and Responsibility/Takohanga.

 A school bus runs daily from Leamington Rugby Sports Club and a rural bus collects students from around the Roto-o-Rangi and Kairangi areas.
 We have ample parking available for families who drop off and collect their children, with Before and After School Care programmes operating daily.